- If you’re looking for things to do during your flight attendant layover in New York City, there are plenty of options available.

 1. Times Square

-If you’re looking for a place to people watch and enjoy the hustle and bustle of city life, Times Square is the place for you.
+If you’re looking for a place to people-watch and enjoy the hustle and bustle of city life, Times Square is the place for you.
 This iconic New York City destination is always bustling with activity, day and night.
 You’ll never be bored in Times Square, with its countless restaurants, shops, and theaters.
 And if you’re lucky, you might even spot a celebrity or two.
 Whether you’re watching the ball drop on New Year’s Eve or enjoying a Broadway show, Times Square is sure to give you an unforgettable experience.
+Book an NYC: Broadway & Times Square Tour with a Professional Actor here

 2. The Statue of Liberty